VariateHQ/variate-docs/react/readme.md

 ## Quick Start

 ::: warning
 In this quick start, we will be using hooks to provide variate data to components.
-However, if hooks dont work for your team, don't worry, we have other implementation methods.
+However, if hooks don't work for your team, don't worry, we have other implementation methods.
 These will be explained later in the docs.
 :::

 ::: tip Clone Demo Site